 You can find pool tables at Snookers (1861 W. Tennessee Street).

 version.
-They have a wine list that changes weekly, cheeses from Sweet Grass Dairy, and music acts and DJs most evenings.
+They have a wine list that changes weekly, and cheeses and meats from local farms.

 Tallahassee has a thriving local music scene, and frequent visits from groups making national and regional tours.
 Parliament